-The New York City Department of Parks and Recreation will work with TheBattery Conservancy (TBC) a not-forprofit educational corporation created in 1994 for the purpose of rebuilding and revitalizing Battery Park, a 25-acre public park at the southern tip of Manhattan.
+The New York City Department of Parks and Recreation will work with TheBattery Conservancy (TBC) a not-for-profit educational corporation created in 1994 for the purpose of rebuilding and revitalizing Battery Park, a 25-acre public park at the southern tip of Manhattan.
 Funding will support the construction of the new and expanded playground (the "PlayScape") at The Battery.
 The PlayScape will be located on the eastern side of the park, between State Street and South Street, which currently houses a playground built in the 1950s.
 The new design expands the playground footprint to 60,000 square feet (one of the largest below 42nd Street).
 The PlayScape will address the open space needs of thousands of students in Lower Manhattan, and is intended to serve as a model for the innovative integration of water management into flood zone playgrounds.
+This project is planned pending a contract execution.

-The playscape will be on the eastern side of The Battery Parkbetween State Street and South Street.
+The playscape will be on the eastern side of The Battery Park between State Street and South Street.